-- 3.1.1 Janelle Sewell (taken on Notice 27 February 2024) - Q. In the past 15 to 20 years has there been another instance where council has revoked a policy without public consultation, a public agenda briefing or strategy session? - A. There has been numerous general Council Policies revoked without public consultation or public agenda briefing.
-A local planning policy is ordinarily amended or replaced by a new policy, which is advertised in accordance with the Planning and Development (Local Planning Schemes) Regulations 2015.
-The City is unaware of any instances where a Local Planning Policy similar in nature to LPP33 has been revoked without a report first being included in the public agenda briefing (or former Planning Committee Meeting) agenda.
+- 3.1.1 Janelle Sewell (Taken on Notice 27 February 2024) - Q. In the past 15 to 20 years has there been another instance where council has revoked a policy without public consultation, a public agenda briefing or strategy session? - A. There has been numerous general Council Policies revoked without public consultation or public agenda briefing, however the City is unaware of any instances where a Planning Policy similar in nature to LPP33 has been revoked without appropriate consultation.